PradyRao/Blackjack/README.md

-# IndividualProject_COMP3004
+# BlackJack Project
-A simple game of blackjack
+Game of Blackjack with an AI Dealer